Legal Writing Scholarship Grants

 Recipients are full-time or adjunct professors teaching legal writing who demonstrate great promise in their pursuit of a particular scholarly project.
 Any full time or adjunct professor of legal writing may apply, though the dollar amount of the grant could depend on the successful applicant’s ability to obtain scholarship stipends at his or her home school.

-The Boards of Directors of LWI and ALWD are pleased to announce that the grant winners and names of the proposals are as follows:
+The Boards of Directors of LWI and ALWD are pleased to announce that the grant winners and names of the proposals for 2016 are as follows:

 The following people have received scholarships over the past few years.
 Please feel free to contact them for advice about their applications.